raelo24/Terraform-AWS-IAM/README.md

   status                = var.key_initial_status
 }
 ```
- **Note** Email addresses are recommended for user creation rather than username.
+ **Note** Use IAM roles instead of IAM users wherever possible to enhance security.
+Email addresses are recommended for user creation rather than username.
 Also, since users are not permanent resources on the cloud infrastructure, they can be manually created, instead.

 You can use your <a href="https://www.keybase.io">keybase</a> details for password creation.